junhaobearxiong/protevo-complex/README.md

 Modeling evolution of protein complexes p(y2, x2 | y1, x1, ty, tx), where x and y are proteins in a protein complex.

 ## Model optimization
+- [ ] Optimize dataset construction to minimize paddings in batching: need to write a custom batch sampler method to shuffle clusters of similar length
 - [ ] Multi GPU training
 - [ ] Currently, both `attn_mask_in_length` and `distance_tensor` are of shape (B, L)
     which is wasteful since there are only 2*B nonzero elements and L is often large 500-1k.